diablo010/goodreads-data-pipelines/ETL/airflow-version/README.md

-# 📚 Goodreads ETL with Apache Airflow
+# Goodreads Books ETL Pipeline with Apache Airflow

 An end-to-end ETL pipeline built using **Apache Airflow (in Docker)** to extract, transform, and load Goodreads book data into a **MySQL database**.
 The DAG is written using **TaskFlow API** for better readability and modularity.

-##  Project Overview
+##  Overview

 This ETL pipeline performs the following steps: